Students exchange programme (SEP) and Freemover programme

 5. Copy of travelling passport - page with photo; the copy should be full, clear and readable

-Applicant's passport should be valid six (6) Months more after the end of planned exchange period!
+Applicant's passport should be valid minimum 1,5 years after the beginning of planned exchange period!
 Otherwise Applicant will be unable to get Russian visa.

 7. General health certificate in Russian language

 This should be a certificate proving that the Applicant is in a well state of health (absence of infectious and pulmonary diseases, no contra-indications for studying abroad), signed and stamped by your local doctor.
-HIV test is also required.
+HIV test is also required, but the student can bring it to Russia instead of sending it with other application documents.
 The certificates should be either performed in Applicant's native language AND in Russian language or officially translated into Russian language (including translation of stamps and signatures).

 8. Copies of previous visas to the Russian Federation (if any).